tue-mps-edu/asd-engd-project-2019-thermal-object-detection/testing/Recommendations.md

   **Recommendation:** New data should have the same quality as FLIR's ADAS dataset to guarantee the network performance does not degrade.
 This is important for online detection, as inference should be performed on images with the same quality as the training set data.
 As an additional recommendation, data recording should be at a low framerate (low frequency) to save captures which are somewhat different, thus contributing more to the training.
-Otherwise, capturing at high frequency leads to redundant data that has to be cleaned, making the cleaning and labeling process cumbersome.
+Otherwise, capturing at high frequency leads to redundant data that has to be cleaned, making the cleaning and labelling process cumbersome.